 Viability.
 Does the WFO system integrate with your ACD platform, and if it does not, what are the implications (cost, time requirements, and otherwise) of that?

 Ease of use.
-What kind of skills are needed of your analysts and contact center staff, and will the complexity lead to a higher learning curve than you’d like?
+What skills are needed for your analysts and contact center staff, and will the complexity lead to a higher learning curve than you’d like?

 Needs.
 What needs will the WFO model solve, and how?
 Will it support your business goals?

 Cost.
 It’s more than user fees.
 Will you need additional equipment, integrations, cost of training, etc.?